skip to content

 After that point, it was clear to me that programming was my dream-job.
 For the first 2 years of In my career, I'm starting with Front End Development and Angular.
 Specifically, I was creating websites for US start-ups until I finally decided that I wanted to work for a Software Company, just for the sake of learning more.

 While I've worked primarily on the Front End, I consider myself a Web Programmer.
 I have a deep affinity for the web as a platform, trying to learn all its neat features and always staying up-to-date.
-I also consider myself more of a generalist; I always enjoy learning horizontally rather than than vertically, and this has given me the ability to understand a plethora of software domains.
+I also consider myself a generalist; I always enjoy learning horizontally rather than than vertically.